On this page:

 - The Controller should run on a dedicated machine.
 A production Controller must run on a dedicated machine.
 The requirements here assume that no other major processes are running on the machine where the Controller is installed, including no other Controllers.

-- The Controller host must have around 200 MB of free space available in the system temporary directory.
+- Ensure that the Controller host has approximately 200 MB of free space available in the system temporary directory.

 - Disk I/O is a key element to Controller performance, particularly low latency.
 See Disk I/O Requirements for more information.